dladams/vdcoldbox/README.md

 Here the version of *dunesw* is that specified when *dunerun* was installed.
 If you do not get the duneproc prompt, look for and resolve any error messages.
-Unable to find *duneproc* setup means that product was not installed in the same area as *dunerun* and "command not found" suggest *dunerun* was not intslled properly.
+Unable to find *duneproc* setup means that product was not installed in the same area as *dunerun* and "command not found" suggests *dunerun* was not installed properly.

 ## Running

-Here are some intersting things to do inside this environment.
+Here are some interesting things to do inside this environment.

-### Datasets
+### Define datasets

 We make use of *duneproc* which uses it's own notion of datasets to define the event input for a run.
 A *duneproc* dataset is just a collection of (logical) file names.